waleCloud/me/content/blog/scaling-frontend-apps-code-guidelines/index.md

   utils/ ---> JS files that are globally needed, helper functions, etc.
 ```

-### Components
+### <a name="components"></a>Components

-Your Frontend Components will most likely be group into 2 kinds, presentational and connected components.
+Your Frontend Components will most likely be grouped into 2 kinds, presentational and connected components.

 #### Worthy to Remember

-* Endeavor to use functional components all through because why not?
+* Endeavor to use functional components all through because, why not 🤷🏾? it saves you from dealing with class components and its numerous lifecycle methods.
-* Try making sure all components be named exported and have their own folder.
+* Have an index file that exports all components from a feature folder, helps to organize your imports and exports.

-### Presentational Components
+### <a name="presentational-components"></a> Presentational Components

 * Have no dependencies on the rest of the application.
 * Values and callbacks are passed into these via props.